 When you think of gold mining, do you think of holes dug deep into the earth using big machines?
 In fact, for artisanal and small-scale gold miners, a lot of the work happens above ground, in a time-intensive, multi-step process, using simple tools and contraptions that miners often build themselves.

 The steps to extracting gold are similar the world over but with variations, depending on the terrain, the quality of ore, and other factors.
 Because different methods are viable in different mining locations, Pure Earth is exploring a variety of techniques to reduce mercury that can be used in mines globally.
-Here is what artisanal gold mining looks like:
+Here is what artisanal gold mining can look like:

 Step 1: Crushing the ore